 As technology continues to expand into the real estate business, iBuyers have begun to flex their muscle in the buying and selling of properties.
-While using an iBuyer may seem like an easy way to buy or sell your home, here are 5 reasons a local Los Angeles agent will beat an iBuyer.
+While using an iBuyer may seem like an easy way to buy or sell your home, here are 5 reasons a local Riverside agent will beat an iBuyer.

 Availability in Your Area

 While there are quite a few iBuyers out there these days, they only provide their services in specific areas.

 Whether it’s due to the availability of personnel or limited market knowledge, an iBuyer is definitely a “your mileage may vary” sort of scenario.
 Everything from looking through listings to closing is all controlled within their highly-regulated, closed ecosystem, and is designed for an iBuyer to profit before anything else.

 On the other hand, you’re sure to be able to find a real estate agent willing and able to help you out just about anywhere.

 A qualified and experienced real estate agent will make their benefits known immediately by the way they greet you and carefully walk you through the process of buying or selling your home.
 An iBuyer is attempting to complete any necessary tasks remotely, and a lot can be lost in a situation with such limited communication.

 Being able to have more direct contact with not just your agent but also any buyers or sellers and their agents can go a long way during negotiations.
 A knowledgeable real estate professional takes the time to get to know what your goals are and then directs you on the most viable and worthwhile approach to achieving those goals.

 Where that personal touch goes a long way to assist you during negotiations, an iBuyer is trying to keep things moving in order to maintain their sales.